Cleveland Antique, Art, and Personal Property Appraisers

 Use FAIR match when the assignment has legal, donation, insurance, or multi-category complexity.

-Cleveland donation appraiser searches need more than proximity.
-Charitable donation, estate, probate, divorce, and insurance files can require specific intended-use language, value basis, and report support.
+Donation, estate, probate, divorce, and insurance files can require specific value basis, intended-use language, independence, and written support.

 State whether the report is for donation, estate, probate, insurance, divorce, sale planning, or collection management.